 If there are two words that summarize whom we build MLC for, it’s these two: talented, and underprivileged.
 (I sobbed realizing that these are the exact words I’d use to describe my dad.)
 Talent points to one’s innate ability, and privilege is often reflected by external circumstances.
 While the latter is relatively easy to understand — we can all tell whether a person is from a privileged background, whether they have a certain unearned advantage in society in comparison to others, talent is much harder to gauge.
 One’s self-perceived talent is usually off; we all start from a place where we either over- or under-estimate ourselves.
 Meanwhile, others’ perception of our talent, ironically, is usually distorted through their impression of our privilege.
 I spoke about this in my talk from two years ago, and I’ll reiterate: “talent” is overly attributed in a person’s success; a lot of what makes someone someone is the access of opportunities, where privilege plays an outsized role.

 Simply speaking, when you think you are evaluating a candidate’s talent, you are often distracted by proofs of privilege.
 Even the “most evolved or enlightened” of us suffer from this bias.
-I do not trust any human being to be bias-free, and even less, having full self-awareness.
+I do not trust any human being to be bias-free, and even less, having full self-awareness of their biases.
 I may trust our ability to point out others’ biases, even when we tend to ignore our own.
 Therefore, the only way to mitigate group bias is a diversified committee where there’s hope that we call each other out.
 On the other hand, the worst thing is a committee composed of people possessing the exact same kind of bias, and are always in alignment with each other.

 The common wisdom in hiring is to find the currently most competent candidate.
 MLC is well positioned to protest this idea: we want instead to identify the most undervalued.
 We want to build a place for people with high potential but low opportunity access.
 This should be the role non-profits play, since we are not here for winning the capitalistic game, but for the betterment of people’s experiences.
 Personally, I also feel particularly drawn to this kind of people (likely because of my dad, who is a genius at heart but was deprived of education at an early age due to poverty), and I really want MLC, and my own life, to be at their service.
 There’s a special appeal they have — they are never pompous, loud, or assuming, and they are almost readily grateful of any act of kindness coming their way.
 As to their talent, it is almost a kind that’s unseen in traditional environments.
 The best word I could think of to describe it is “raw.”
 Sometimes they can be a bit of a rough diamond, and fascinatingly, rough in all different, almost unpredictable ways.